On LASSO for Predictive Regression

 \section{Abstract}

-A typical predictive regression employs a multitude of potential regressors with various degrees of persistence while their signal strength in explaining the dependent variable is often low.
-Variable selection in such context is of great importance.
-In this paper, we explore the pitfalls and possibilities of LASSO methods in this predictive regression framework with mixed degrees of persistence.
-In the presence of stationary, unit root and cointegrated predictors, we show that the adaptive LASSO asymptotically breaks cointegrated groups although it cannot wipe out all inactive cointegrating variables.
-This new finding motivates a simple but novel post-selection adaptive LASSO, which we call the \emph{twin adaptive LASSO} (TAlasso), to fix variable selection inconsistency.
-TAlasso's penalty scheme accommodates the system of heterogeneous regressors, and it recovers the well-known oracle property that implies variable selection consistency and optimal rate of convergence for all three types of regressors.
-In contrast, conventional LASSO fails to attain coefficient estimation consistency and variable screening in all components simultaneously, since its penalty is imposed according to the marginal behavior of each individual regressor only.
-We demonstrate the theoretical properties via extensive Monte Carlo simulations.
-These LASSO-type methods are applied to evaluate short- and long-horizon predictability of S\&P 500 excess return.\\ \\ \\ \\ Key words: cointegration, machine learning, nonstationary time series, shrinkage estimation, variable selection\\ JEL code: C22, C53, C61
+Explanatory variables in a predictive regression typically exhibit low signal strength and various degrees of persistence.
+Variable selection in such a context is of great importance.
+In this paper, we explore the pitfalls and possibilities of the LASSO methods in this predictive regression framework.
+In the presence of stationary, local unit root, and cointegrated predictors, we show that the adaptive LASSO cannot asymptotically eliminate all cointegrating variables with zero regression coefficients.
+This new finding motivates a novel post-selection adaptive LASSO, which we call the \emph{twin adaptive LASSO} (TAlasso), to restore variable selection consistency.
+Accommodating the system of heterogeneous regressors, TAlasso achieves the well-known oracle property.
+In contrast, conventional LASSO fails to attain coefficient estimation consistency and variable screening in all components simultaneously.
+We apply these LASSO methods to evaluate the short- and long-horizon predictability of S\&P 500 excess returns.